bavc/qctools/Docs/filter_descriptions.md

 | U Channel | U LOW, U HIGH | 16-235 |
 | V Channel | V LOW, V HIGH | 0-255 |

-### <a id="LowHigh" name="LowHigh">Y Value Filters: Y LOW, Y HIGH</a>
+### Y Value Filters: Y LOW, Y HIGH

-This filter works in a similar fashion as the YUV *MIN and *MAX filters, but instead of looking at the absolute minimum and maximum value for these channels, it looks at the 10th percentile (LOW, or 16 pixels) and 90th percentile (HIGH, or 235 pixels) which present the outside limits or 'headroom' of the [legal broadcast range](http://en.wikipedia.org/wiki/Broadcast_range).
+This filter works in a similar fashion as the YUV \*MIN and \*MAX filters, but instead of looking at the absolute minimum and maximum value for these channels, it looks at the 10th percentile (LOW, or 16 pixels) and 90th percentile (HIGH, or 235 pixels) which present the outside limits or 'headroom' of the [legal broadcast range](http://en.wikipedia.org/wiki/Broadcast_range).
 An extreme minimum or maximum value could dramatically skew the graph but because they may be outside the viewable broadcast image (or the range of human perception), they may not necessarily be meaningful indicators of a problematic visual image that can be human-detectable.
 This is why Low/High measurements are so useful-- they ignore the extreme outliers (Min/ Max) in favor of those abnormalities which fall in the range of human perception.

 #### Samples which demonstrate YUV LOW/HIGH anomalies: